Recipe: Udon Soup with Bok Choy and Poached Egg

 - 3 to 4

-Bring the chicken broth to a simmer in a medium saucepan.
+Bring the broth to a simmer in a medium saucepan over medium heat.
 (The broth should be about 2 inches deep in the pan.)
 Add the star anise and cinnamon and simmer for 5 to 10 minutes to infuse the broth with the spices.
 When finished, use a slotted spoon to remove the spices.

 Crack the eggs into separate measuring cups and slip them into the simmering broth, one at a time.
 Cook for 2 minutes, then add the noodles and bok choy.
 Stir very gently to submerge the noodles and bok choy, but so as not to break the eggs.
 Cook for another 2 minutes, until the whites of the eggs are completely set but the yolks are still loose.
 (Cook for an additional minute if you like your yolks set.)

-Off the heat, gently stir in the soy sauce and the spring onions.
+Off the heat, gently stir in the soy sauce and the scallions.
 Taste and add more soy sauce if necessary.
-Divide the soup between two bowls and eat immediately.
+Divide the soup between 2 bowls and eat immediately.